November 7th - Pomona, California -

 blur in the pictures, but with animals and men moving so quickly and my little camera on the longest zoom I did my very best to capture as many moments as I

-full advantage of the dinner buffet provided for us.
+advantage of the dinner buffet provided for us.

 Wilbur and Orville Wright's plane 'Flyer'